rspencer01/PyOpenAL/README.md

 OpenAL's methods expect C types as arguments, which means you will have to convert Python's types to C types using [ctypes](https://docs.python.org/3/library/ctypes.html) if you want to use them directly.
 Don't worry though, PyOpenAL can be used without the need to do that.

 I removed the support for ALUT, because it is basically impossible to build nowadays.
-If you want ALUT support, please use the original [PyOpenAL from forrestv](https://github.com/forrestv/PyOpenAL)
+If you want ALUT support, please use the original [python-openal from forrestv](https://github.com/forrestv/python-openal)

 ### Examples
 ##### Playing a wave file